About R Programming

 R has most active User Community.

-This foundation course focuses on the following key areas:
+This advanced-level course focuses on the following key areas:

 - Creating datasets and Reading Datasets from other sources (TXT,EXCEL,CSV,SPSS,SAS)